-The Jarrahdale Heritage Society currently plays a key role in maintenance of the site, also operating the Old Post Office Museum, and hosting Jarrahdale Heritage Walks.
+The Jarrahdale Heritage Society currently plays a key role in maintenance of the Site, also operating the Old Post Office Museum, and hosting Jarrahdale Heritage Walks.
 It is recommended that this continues with the Heritage Society a key stakeholder and embedded knowledge-holder for the development of projects.
-As guides they provide a personal interface with visitors and 'narrator' for storylines within the Park.
-The formal agreement for their operation within Heritage Park could outline certain aspects of work within the activation projects, where within the Heritage Society's skills and knowledge.

-There is potential to improve the Old Post Office Museum as an Accredited Visitor Centre serving both Heritage Park and Jarrahdale generally from a meaningul cultural location.
-It should receive ongoing support and formality to how it is operated, in coordination with the experiences offered and maintenance roles within the Park.
+As guides they provide a personal interface with visitors and 'narrator' for storylines within the Site.
+The formal agreement for their operation within the Site could outline certain aspects of work within the activation projects, where within the Heritage Society's skills and knowledge.
+There is potential to improve the Old Post Office Museum as an Accredited Visitor Centre serving both the Site and Jarrahdale generally from a meaningful cultural location.
+It should receive ongoing support and formality to how it is operated, in coordination with the experiences offered and maintenance roles within the Site.